Estaffieri/Flashcards-starter/README.md

 *8/20* - Build out Turn class and tests.
 Refactor tests after peer project pairing.
 Implement a beforeEach to DRY up testing suites.
 Add files for Deck.js and Deck-test.js.
 Build and test Deck class.
 Finishing the Deck class, begin the Round class.

+*8/22* - Completing this project with an extension.
+The round class has been completed with the addition of calculatePercentCorrect method and endRound method.

 ### To-Do: